 - Choose your auction closing time carefully – just because you finished preparing your listing at 3.42am on a Tuesday, doesn’t mean it’s the best time for the auction to end.
 Sunday and midweek evenings tend to be good times to end auctions, but avoid clashing with major sporting events and the final episodes of popular TV series.

-- Don’t go on holiday during or shortly after the end of your listing.
+- Don’t list a bike if you’re about to go on holiday during or shortly after the end of your listing as you need to be able to complete the purchase

 - Check and recheck your description for spelling and grammatical errors and ensure your photos are well focused and show the bike at its best.